graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 Managing network routes within cloud environments has traditionally relied on the Cloud Controller Manager (CCM) periodically polling the cloud provider's API to verify and update route tables.
 This fixed-interval reconciliation approach can be inefficient, often generating a high volume of unnecessary API calls and introducing latency between a node state change and the corresponding route update.

-Kubernetes v1.35 introduces a watch-based reconciliation strategy for the route controller.
+For the Kubernetes v1.35 release, the cloud-controller-manager library introduces a watch-based reconciliation strategy for the route controller.
 Instead of relying on a timer, the controller now utilizes informers to watch for specific Node events, such as additions, deletions, or relevant field updates and triggers route synchronization only when a change actually occurs.

 The primary benefit is a significant reduction in cloud provider API usage, which lowers the risk of hitting rate limits and reduces operational overhead.
 Additionally, this event-driven model improves the responsiveness of the cluster's networking layer by ensuring that route tables are updated immediately following changes in cluster topology.